Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Results

 To ascertain the ability of each prediction model to identify such materials, the binary classification for the presence of a VB gap was evaluated, as summarized by the precision, recall, and F1 scores in Table \ref{tab:edos}.
 The requirement for eDOS to remain below the threshold for a wide, contiguous energy range requires the predictions to be simultaneously accurate for many energies, which is aligned with our strategy for distribution-based learning.
 At the same time, any over-prediction of eDOS in the relevant energy range disrupts the detection of a VB gap, and since KL loss penalizes errors in small eDOS values to a greater extent than WD, the SumNorm-KL setting is intuitively the best approach for this use case, which is reflected in its improved classification scores for both the GATGNN and Mat2Spec models compared to other settings.
-Each model in the SumNorm-WD setting as well as E3NN in all settings provide poor performance for this classification task, highlighting that this is an aggressive use case that is emblematic of materials discovery efforts wherein one seeks a select set of materials exhibiting unique properties.
+Each model in the SumNorm-WD setting as well as E3NN in all settings provide poor performance for this classification task, highlighting that this is an aggressive use case that is emblematic of materials discovery efforts wherein one seeks a select set of materials exhibiting unique properties. \FR{In order to highlight the importance of each part of the model in achieving the best accuracy,} \SK{we also performed ablation studies in which (i) the label probabilistic embedding generator was removed to eliminate model alignment during Mat2Spec training, and (ii) the projector was removed to eliminate the supervised contrastive learning.
+Therefore, the model alignment loss and supervised contrastive loss were also removed, respectively.
+We performed ablation studies with the eDOS prediction and SumNorm-KL setting.
+The resulting MAEs are 4.05 and 4.20, which are 6.6\% and 10.5\% higher, respectively, than that of the original Mat2Spec with the SumNorm-KL setting.
+The resulting WDs are 0.24 and 0.27, which are 14.3\% and 28.6\% higher, respectively, than that of the original Mat2Spec with the SumNorm-KL setting, demonstrating that removing these key components of Mat2Spec substantially degrades performance.}

 Figure \ref{fig:eDOSradar} summarizes, for both eDOS prediction and the VB gap use case, the relative performance across the 3 ML models and 3 settings using radar plots in which each axis is scaled by the minimum and maximum value (or vice versa for loss metrics where lower is better) observed over the 9 prediction models.
 An eDOS model that is accurate with respect to each regression metric from eDOS prediction as well as the use case classification scores will appear as the largest shaded region in the radar plot.
 In the Standard-MAE setting, Mat2Spec clearly outperforms the other models, and its performance is further enhanced in the SumNorm-KL setting.